 New Delhi: Smoking is a savage addiction and a habit expecting mothers find extremely tough to get rid of.

-Tobacco use during pregnancy is related to many effects on health and reproduction, in addition to the general health effects of tobacco.
+Tobacco smoking during pregnancy is related to many effects on health and reproduction, in addition to the general health effects of tobacco.

 Numerous studies have shown that tobacco use is a significant factor in miscarriages among pregnant smokers, and that it contributes to a number of other threats to the health of the fetus.
 Carbon monoxide in tobacco smoke can keep the developing baby from getting enough oxygen.